hpc/charliecloud/doc-src/ch-builder2tar_desc.rst

 ::

-  $ ch-builder2tar IMAGE OUTDIR
+  $ ch-builder2tar [-b BUILDER] [--nocompress] IMAGE OUTDIR

 Description
 ===========

-**FIXME**

-Flattens the Docker image tagged :code:`IMAGE` into a Charliecloud tarball in directory :code:`OUTDIR`.
+Flatten the builder image tagged :code:`IMAGE` into a Charliecloud tarball in directory :code:`OUTDIR`.

-The Docker environment (e.g., :code:`ENV` statements) is placed in a file in the tarball at :code:`$IMAGE/ch/environment`, in a form suitable for :code:`ch-run --set-env`.
+The builder-specified environment (e.g., :code:`ENV` statements) is placed in a file in the tarball at :code:`$IMAGE/ch/environment`, in a form suitable for :code:`ch-run --set-env`.

-Sudo privileges are required to run :code:`docker export`.
+See :code:`ch-build(1)` for details on specifying the builder.

 Additional arguments:

+  :code:`-b`, :code:`--builder BUILDER`
+    Use specified builder; if not given, use :code:`$CH_BUILDER` or default.

   :code:`--nocompress`
-    do not compress tarball
+    Do not compress tarball.

   :code:`--help`
-    print help and exit
+    Print help and exit.

   :code:`--version`
-    print version and exit
+    Print version and exit.

 Example
 =======